harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/cdng-upgrade-faq.md

 There are two Harness CD NextGen upgrade options.

-### Option 1: Harness assisted upgrade (recommended)
+### Option 1: Harness-assisted upgrade (recommended)

-1. Customers schedule a meeting with the Harness team to help plan for an automated upgrade.
+1. You schedule a meeting with the Harness team to help plan for an automated upgrade.
-2. Harness reviews the CD FirstGen account and goes over a proposed upgrade plan with customers.
+2. Harness reviews the CD FirstGen account and proposes an upgrade plan to you.
-3. Harness upgrades the configuration to CD NextGen using our upgrade APIs.
+3. Harness upgrades the configuration to CD NextGen by using its upgrade APIs.
 This process will not impact your CD FirstGen setup.
-4. Customers and the Harness team review the upgraded configuration.
+4. You and the Harness team review the upgraded configuration.
-5. Customers build their new CD NextGen pipelines and validate the deployed apps through those pipelines.
+5. You build your new CD NextGen pipelines and validate the apps deployed through those pipelines.
 Harness provides guidance as needed.
-6. Customers and the Harness team work together to ensure a smooth upgrade and hit the agreed upon upgrade timeline.
+6. You and the Harness team work together to ensure a smooth upgrade and meet the agreed upon upgrade timeline.

 #### Timeline

-With the Harness upgrade team involved, the estimated timeline for a complete upgrade is about 6 weeks.
-Here is the upgrade process and the timeline per each stage.
+With the Harness upgrade team involved, the estimated timeline for a complete upgrade is about six weeks.
+Here is the upgrade process and the timeline for each stage.

 ![picture 1](static/362da5ad5713ca1d3a30786f24eb71f6ce60ec094a00abf7e93b02bb8c2e0422.png)

 ### Option 2: Self-service upgrade

-1. Customers access Harness CD NextGen from the homepage of Harness FirstGen.
+1. You access Harness CD NextGen from the home page of Harness FirstGen.

     ![picture 2](static/d70937e8aa1a50af75650d5a64bfdb0e9e2bfc2278ff6fb7d4c5019b1487ef17.png)

-2. Customers pick the FirstGen applications to recreate in NextGen.
+2. You pick the FirstGen applications to re-create in NextGen.

-   This includes the connectors, delegates, services, environments, workflows, and pipelines.
+   This includes connectors, delegates, services, environments, workflows, and pipelines.
-3. Customers deploy and test the new pipeline(s) in Harness CD NextGen.
+3. You deploy and test the new pipelines in Harness CD NextGen.
-4. Once customers are comfortable deploying with Harness CD NextGen, they can remove the application from FirstGen.
+4. When you are comfortable deploying with Harness CD NextGen, you can remove the application from FirstGen.

-Customers can reach out to Harness for review and validation of their Harness CD NextGen pipelines.
+You can reach out to Harness for review and validation of your Harness CD NextGen pipelines.

 #### Timeline

-Harness customers share the start date and end date for the upgrade, including the final cutover date.
-This enables the Harness upgrade team to provide any assistance needed during customers' self-service upgrade.
+You share the start date and end date for the upgrade, including the final cutover date.
+This enables the Harness upgrade team to provide any assistance needed during your self-service upgrade.

 ## Are all features from FirstGen available in NextGen?